 The question, “How Much Time Will It Take To Clear IAS Prelims?” and the variations like “How many years will it take to clear UPSC exam and become an IAS officer?”, “Is five/four/three/two/one months sufficient time for cracking CSAT?”, “When should one start preparing for Civil Services Exam?” and “How many hours should an aspirant study to clear IAS?” are going round and rounds.

 Qn: How Much Time Will It Take To Clear IAS Prelims?

-Before diving into a river, we normally ask about the depth of a river, right?
+Before diving into a river, we normally think about the depth of a river, right?
 The question in the heading is very similar to it and ‘the time required to crack IAS exam’ is no way, a question to be mocked at.
 Every UPSC aspirant has asked it to someone he or she knows and all future aspirants will repeat the process too.
 But, unfortunately, there is no general answer!
 The most of the aspirants might have got an answer like “the time required varies.
 It varies from person to person!”
 Yes; that is still the best possible answer.

 No, we wrote this post not to repeat the same quotes.
 As hinted in the first paragraph we hope to give a better insight about this exam.
 Let’s check UPSC Civil Services Prelims Syllabus first.
 There are two papers: General Studies Paper 1 and General Studies Paper 2.